Emily Fuller: Career

+Fuller's work is in the collection of the Museum of Modern Art.

 Personal life

 In 1970 Fuller married Carl John Kingston ll, known as CJ.
 He was named after his grandfather, Carl John Kingston, a mining engineer from the Upper Peninsula of Michigan, who with his wife, Caroline Los Kamp Kingston, bought a farm outside Casablanca, Chile in the early part of the 20th Century.
 The farm is still owned by the Kingston family, who founded Kingston Family Vineyards on the property in the early 1990s.

-Before the birth of their son, Samuel S. R. Kingston, on March 26, 1972, John Kingston became ill with cancer of the liver and Intestines.
-Samuel was only seven months old when his father died on October 27, 1972.
+Before the birth of their son, John Kingston became ill with cancer of the liver and Intestines; their son was only seven months old when his father died on October 27, 1972.
 Fuller's second marriage ended in divorce.